 The neighborhood is quiet and the house is well located the center of Vedado among the many restaurant and nightlife options that have sprung up over the past few years.
 The house is walking distance to Linea, Calle 23, and the Malecón, making it an ideal home base for people who want to explore Vedado on foot as well.

-To book El Paseo Penthouse, you can get in touch with Antonio directly via the website.
-Have a great stay!
+To book The Paseo, you can get in touch with Antonio directly via the website.

-La Llave del Golfo is the version of casa particular that feels much more toward the boutique hotel end, and it’s location in the dense geographic center of Havana, in the neighborhood of Santo Suárez, and makes staying there feel like the a secret discovery completely off the tourist radar.
-The property, which has remained […]
+La Llave del Golfo is the version of casa particular that edges much more toward the boutique end, and it’s location in the dense geographic center of Havana, in the neighborhood of Santo Suárez, and makes staying there feel like the a secret discovery completely off the tourist radar.
+The property, which has remained in […]

 Gloria and Jesús Castro (no relation to Fidel), are the owners of a second floor apartment on Calle Compostela in Old Havana with 5 bedrooms, high cielings, balconies, and antique Italian tiles.
 Jesús still works his day job at a state hardware store, but the couple spend much of their time dedicated to the business […]